Who Is Val Kilmer?

 During the late 1990s, Kilmer delivered a string of less-than-successful performances, including in the films The Saint, At First Sight and Joe the King.
 After lending his booming voice to the role of Moses in the animated film The Prince of Egypt in 1998, he returned to form as a tormented drug addict in The Salton Sea (2002).

 In 2004, Kilmer portrayed Philip II of Macedon in Alexander, appearing alongside Angelina Jolie and Colin Farrell, and later played FBI agent Paul Pryzwarra in the 2006 film Deja Vu, starring Denzel Washington.
 The actor went on to earn notable roles in Conspiracy (2008), Double Identity (2009) and The Traveler (2010).
-He later moved to filmmaking, beginning directing work on a drama entitled Mark Twain and Mary Baker Eddy, in which he'll also perform—as legendary American writer Mark Twain.
+He later moved to filmmaking, beginning directing work on a drama entitled Mark Twain and Mary Baker Eddy, in which he was also set to star as the legendary American writer.

 Val Kilmer's affairs off-screen have kept the media on watch, and have included liaisons with Cher, Michelle Pfeiffer and Cindy Crawford.

 Kilmer married actress Joanne Whalley, whom he met on the set of Willow, in 1988.
 The couple divorced in 1996 and have two children, Mercedes and Jack.

 In January 2015, it was reported that Kilmer had been hospitalized after having emergency surgery performed on his throat.
 In April 2017, he finally confirmed the longstanding rumors that he was battling throat cancer.